The Hidden Homeless: What You’re Not Seeing in the Statistics

 Statistics on the homeless in America are sobering.
-More than half a million people currently meet the definition of homeless in our country, and of those — 7,000 live in Atlanta.
+More than half a million people currently meet the definition of homeless in our country, and of those — Atlanta Mission served 6,848 last year.
 You might already be familiar with these statistics, but what you might not realize is that:

 - Nationwide, 8 percent of homeless people are military veterans.

 - America’s youth accounts for 50,000 of its homeless.

 - Over 200,000 of America’s homeless are families with children.

 It’s shocking to see the numbers in print.
 That’s why, at Atlanta Mission, we’re doing all we can to put an end to homelessness in our area.
 With our four homeless shelters that include shelters for women and children, as well as shelters for men, we’re tackling this heartbreaking problem head-on.

 In Atlanta, 2,000 People Sleep on the Streets at Night